chrisjim316/freeCodeCamp-/Video Challenge Progress Tracker/README.md

 * Chrome Dev Tools: Timeline
   - this panel lets you record and analyze all the activity in your application as it runs
   - it sets the recorded data up in small, detailed logs
+* Chrome Dev Tools: Profiles
+  - this panel lets you profile the execution time and memory usage of a web app or page
+  - primarily applies to JavaScript

 [Full map](https://www.freecodecamp.org/map) of the FCC curriculum.